meetar/fjord.style/_posts/2023-10-02-the-prototype-trap.md

 date:   2023-10-02 12:02:02
 categories: 3d
 published: true
-excerpt: The state of things, from the point of view of a shiny rock.
+excerpt: `So: don't use these shortcuts, they're slow.
+Very wise advice.
+I chose to do the exact opposite.`
-image: crystal.png
+image: 'prototype.jpg'
-imgalt: A 3D computer-generated crystal fomamtion
+imgalt: 'A closeup of a 3D rendered crystal'
 ---

 I'm tired of reading long articles, so I'm going to write this one like a progressive JPG.
 It might still be long, but maybe it won't feel that way.
 Anyway, it's about third-party libraries, open-source software, and GPUs.
 There's a prize at the bottom.